sagarkumarpatel/Hospital-Patient-Record-System/README.md

 Add user authentication (login system)

-Add sorting & filtering (e.g., sort by age, filter by disease)
+Add sorting & filtering (e.g., sort by age, filter by ward)

 Build a GUI version using JavaFX or Swing

 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome! 🚀

 If you’d like to improve this project:

 Fork this repository